linode/docs/docs/tools-reference/tools/find-files-in-linux-using-the-command-line/index.md

 Add the option `-delete` to the end of a match expression to delete all files that match.
 Use this option when you are certain that the results *only* match the files that you wish to delete.

 In the following example, `find` locates all files in the hierarchy starting at the current directory and fully recursing into the directory tree.
-In this example, `find` will delete all files that end with the characters `.bak`:
+In this example, `find` deletes all files that end with the characters `.bak`:

     find . -name "*.bak" -delete